Intruder at Joint Base Andrews, in a cap that looked like ‘mouse ears,’ wandered around for hours

 “To be frank, I’m just being honest, we had no idea we had an unauthorized civilian on the base,” Lt.
 Gen. Sami D. Said, the inspector general, told reporters Thursday, according to the Associated Press.
 “He could have roamed around for a lot longer had it not been for that particular airman who figured out he doesn’t quite fit.”

 The report said the incident began when “a fully qualified and trained” security guard at one of the base’s gates “failed to follow proper procedures and wrongfully allowed” the man to drive in.

 Later, an automated gate on the base malfunctioned, allowing the man to walk to the flight line.
 Then, after he boarded a transport jet, “personnel who first saw him” on the plane did not “challenge his presence.”

-After entering the base, the man walked into the base exchange, a department store, and wandered in the food court, according to the report
+After entering the base, the man walked into the base exchange (essentially a department store) and wandered in the food court, according to the report.

-On the flight line, the report says, he “walked to a C-40 aircraft,” a military version of the Boeing 737-700C which is used to transport military commanders, members of Congress and Cabinet officials.
+On the flight line, the report says, he “walked to a C-40 aircraft,” a military version of the Boeing 737-700C that is used to transport military commanders, members of Congress and Cabinet officials.

 “At the time, the aircraft was postured for aircrew training with air-stairs in place and the main entry door open,” the report said.
 The man “proceeded up the stairs and boarded the aircraft.
 The aircrew members observed him walking toward the back of the aircraft and then again when he exited the aircraft a few minutes later.”